gkurts/grocerylistkeeperupper/README.md

 I ultimately would like to use this as a basis for future projects, so I'm not planning on adding a bunch of features - just a core framework that I can easiliy base a new project on with minimal effort.

+Currently, I'm seeing about a 100ms response time from the from azure to my browser.
+Not too shabby but I'd like to see if I could get it down even more.
+Network latency may not let me, though.
+Internally, I'm seeing about a 15ms running through the Visual Studio debugger.

+Since angular caches the page templates locally and all we're doing is pulling json across the wire, page loads appear to be nearly instant.

 ### contains:
 * NancyFx based API
 * Nancy.Authentication.Token for authentication